captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-you can take all the coffee & fritters you want to-go on your way back to Long Island -- how’s that sound?
+you can take all the coffee & fritters you want to-go on your way back to Long Island—how’s that sound?

 ---

 ## DETECTIVE O'CONNOR:
-Oh God -- we came here to help you, I came here to help you, I would never --
+Oh God—we came here to help you, I came here to help you, I would never—

 ---